-PT 187 Psychoanalytic Ethics (2 credits)
+PT 187 Psychoanalytic Ethics (2 credits) Prerequisite: Minimum 1 year in the Therapy Center

 This course focuses on the clinical ethical issues that have arisen within psychoanalysis since its inception.
 Such issues as "wild" analysis, extra-analytic contact, neutrality, countertransference, the use of induced feelings, parameters, working with enactment, and third-party payment will be discussed in terms of case examples.
 The special circumstances that occur when analysts work in non-analytic settings will be considered from an ethical perspective.
 The course considers the goals of analysis and the best interest of the patient as guiding principles in studying ethics.